Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 • Create engaging learning experiences

-• Skills in observation and assessment to support individual children's needs
+• Skills in observation, assessment and support for individual child's needs

 Responsive caregiving